 I developed the method as a result of a very comprehensive study and training, including a degree in nursing, a course in basic midwifery, a graduate degree in nursing in the education track, psychotherapy, and studying the field of infant and children’s sleep as part of the doctoral thesis I am currently working on.

 It is a behavioral method based on fulfilling the baby’s needs, while putting across three messages:

 We trust you to succeed

 A normal and healthy baby will try everything to persuade his parents that they should put him to sleep, because it is easy and pleasant.
 But the parent’s role is to give the baby love, contact, play and stimulation during the day, and at night, to enable the baby to get himself to sleep and sleep throughout the night, giving a proper and professional response in cases where the baby has difficulty and cries.
-Using the method I have developed, parents learn to manage their response to crying in a professional way – to respond, but to do so in the right way.
+Using the method I have developed, parents learn to manage their response to crying in a professional way – to respond but to do it the right way.

 The method is aimed at maintaining the baby’s health by preventing interruptions to his sleep, thus reducing the risk of various health problems that result from a shortage of sleep or interrupted sleep during infancy and childhood.

 This method will provide you with solutions for maintaining the sleep habits that have been learned if the baby is ill, if you have moved to another house, or if you have gone on a family vacation.
 As well, when you have siblings sleeping in the same room, or whether the baby is breastfed/bottle fed, or parents not living togther and the baby or child stays overnight at on of the parents house.